-An important implication of the permanent income hypothesis is that households are likely to make smaller changes in consumption when they face (unexpected) transitory house price shocks than when they face permanent house price shocks.
-This implies that the relationship between consumer spending and house prices is more subtle than that reflected in equation (11).10 In order to depict temporary vs. permanent changes in house prices, we use the mean-reverting Ornstein-Uhlenbeck given by the stochastic differential equation where μ is the speed of mean-reversion, σ is the risk parameter, W is a standard Wiener process, the housing price trend has an expected growth rate g, and \overline{p}0 is the initial price level of the mean/trend at $t=0.^{11}$ The parameter μ determines the rate at which house price shocks dissipate and house prices revert to the mean/trend.
+permanent changes in house prices, we use the mean-reverting Ornstein-Uhlenbeck given by the stochastic differential equation where μ is the speed of mean-reversion, σ is the risk parameter, W is a standard Wiener process, the housing price trend has an expected growth rate g, and \overline{p}0 is the initial price level of the mean/trend at $t=0.^{11}$ The parameter μ determines the rate at which house price shocks dissipate and house prices revert to the mean/trend.
 In other words, the size of the parameter μ determines the perceived permanent-transitory decomposition of house price shocks.
 This illustrates, in broad brushstrokes, how different types of shocks affect consumption.

-(12) $$dp = \mu \left(\overline{p}0 e^{gt} - p \right) p dt + \sigma p dW,$$
+$$dp = \mu \left(\overline{p}0 e^{gt} - p\right) p dt + \sigma p dW \tag{12}$$

 It should be emphasized that the modelling setup incorporates an asymmetric treatment of income and house prices.
 Since China has not experienced typical business cycles, we assume that Chinese households' perceptions are that GDP growth rates are not flashes in the pan.
-As a result, income
+As a result, income shocks are considered permanent and expected future income prospects depend on current income.
+13 This simplification does not change the nature of our modelling results below.